 A drug that has the same active ingredient as a Brand-Name Drug and is allowed to be produced after the Brand-Name Drug's patent has expired.
 In determining the brand or generic classification for covered drugs, Blue Cross and Blue Shield of Montana uses the generic/brand status assigned by a nationally recognized provider of drug product database information.
+Not all drugs identified as a "generic" by the drug product database manufacturer, Pharmacy or Physician may process as a Generic Drug.
 Generic Drugs are listed on the Drug List which is available on the Blue Cross and Blue Shield of Montana website at www.bcbsmt.com.
 The Member may also contact Customer Service for more information.